jcaillon/valet/docs/content/docs/800.roadmap/_index.md

 This page lists the features that I would like to implement in Valet.
 They come in addition to new features described in the [issues][valet-issues].

+- fix quick sort for sorted array (f3 with "s" string loops indefinitely)
+- in performance tip, document the use of -n
 - improve prompt:
   - use coproc instead of kill/spawing a bach everytime; start it only if the coproc fd is not already open.
   - use fzf if available